 PALCA: Zach, Will and Jessica are Zachary Apte, William Ludington and Jessica Richman. uBiome is all about understanding the human microbiome, the collection of microbes in your body.
 Going in, Richman said she and her colleagues had no idea whether their pitch would be successful.

-JESSICA: There's a lot of uncertainty.
-You sort of don't know if you're going to raise $10 or $1 million and you have to sort of be prepared, or keep your mind open for those any of those things to happen.
+RICHMAN: There's a lot of uncertainty.
+You sort of don't know if you're going to raise $10 or a million dollars, and you have to sort of be prepared, or keep your mind open for those any of those things to happen.